bplmaps/cartinal/documentation/README.md

   topics:
     - topicName: Accessing Atlascope Data
       link: ./atlas-data.html
       description: Notes about how to access the underlying data sources of the Atlascope project, including raster imagery, vector boundary files, and metadata records.
-Includes a list of all available atlas layers with data access endpoints.
+Includes a list of all available atlas layers with data access access.

 - themeTitle: Data Archive
   topics: